Jitterbit Harmony Cloud Studio¶

 - Cloud Studio Get Started

-Introductory resources including a quick start guide, FAQ, comparison of features with Design Studio, overview of terminology, and basic information.
+Introductory resources including a quick start guide, FAQ, comparison of features with Design Studio, and basic information.

 - Cloud Studio User Interface

 Documentation describing the elements of the Cloud Studio UI.
 When you access Cloud Studio, you arrive at the Projects page, which contains a repository of all your projects.
 After opening a project, you design it using the tools provided in the project designer, including the project toolbar, project pane, design canvas, and component palette.